-Calculating sample size and margin of error: use the Appinio online calculators to launch a bulletproof survey
+Sample size & margin of error: use Appinio's online calculators for bulletproof surveys

 Whether it's about political sentiment, customer satisfaction, the Appinio Hype Train or a company employee survey, surveys are the most common way to find out public sentiment, opinions, beliefs and tendencies.
 And of course the more people you ask questions to, the closer you get to a representative result.
 But imagine interviewing all the people in the UK to find out who they would vote for in the next election, impossible!